-Named in honor of Dr. Anne Wright Phillips for her profound and enduring contributions to fire safety education, the Dr. Anne W. Phillips Award for Leadership in Fire Safety Education recognizes individuals for outstanding achievements at the national level in fire safety education.
+Named in honor of Dr. Anne Wight Phillips for her profound and enduring contributions to fire safety education, the Dr. Anne W. Phillips Award for Leadership in Fire Safety Education recognizes individuals for outstanding achievements at the national level in fire safety education.

 Dr. Phillips was a member of the National Commission on Fire Prevention and Control, a 20-member body appointed by President Richard Nixon to study our nation's fire problem and make recommendations for reducing the fire losses across the country.
-The culmination of the Commission's work was the seminal report America Burning, the most comprehensive study ever undertaken on our nation's fire problem that justified the need for a greater federal role in fire and life safety.
+The culmination of the Commission's work was the seminal report, America Burning, the most comprehensive study ever undertaken on our nation's fire problem that justified the need for a greater federal role in fire prevention and life safety.
 As a member of the Commission, Dr. Phillips authored the Minority Report that pushed the Commission to recognize the important role of prevention in reducing fire injury and death.

 - The candidate must be nominated by someone other than her/himself.